Back To Search Results

 Histopathology

-In most cases, the involvement of intraocular tissue makes biopsy a risky and impractical decision.
-In rare cases of external disease, or anterior segment involvement, a biopsy may be taken for histopathologic analysis.
-Presence of Ziehl-Neelson acid-fast stained bacilli and/or caseous necrosis with epithelioid cells and Langerhans giant cells suggests ocular TB.
-Bacteria in multinucleated giant cells are inconsistently detected by histologic staining.[16]
-As a result, there is extreme variability in the results and reliability of biopsies.
+In most cases, intraocular tissue involvement makes biopsy risky and impractical.
+In rare cases of external disease or anterior segment involvement, a biopsy may be taken for histopathologic analysis.
+Ziehl-Neelsen acid-fast stained bacilli or caseous necrosis with epithelioid cells and Langerhans giant cells suggests ocular TB.[30]
+Bacteria in multinucleated giant cells are inconsistently detected by histologic staining.[29]
+As a result, biopsy results and reliability may be variable.

 History and Physical